Criminal Hearings and Descriptions

 At arraignment, unless the defendant appears with a lawyer, the court advises the defendant on the record of the right to trial by jury, if applicable, and of the right to be represented by a lawyer and to have an appointed lawyer if the defendant cannot afford one.
 CrRLJ 4.1(a)(2).

-Pre Trial Hearing and Readiness HearingsAt this hearing the parties advise the Court of how they wish the case to proceed.
-If the case is proceeding to jury trial, it may be necessary to set a motion hearing prior to the trial date.
+Pre Trial Hearing and Readiness HearingsAt a pretrial hearing, the parties advise the court of how they wish the case to proceed.
+If there is a plea bargin, it will be presented to the judge at that time.
+If the case is proceeding to jury trial, a readiness hearing and trial date will be determined.
+In some circumstances, it may be necessary to set a motion hearing prior to the trial date.

 Sentencing and Review Hearings

-If a defendant pleads guilty to a criminal charge, it is sometimes set over for the final imposition of any fines, jail or probation supervision.
+If a defendant pleads guilty to a criminal charge it is sometimes set over for a final imposition of any fines, jail or probation supervision.
 This hearing is called a sentencing proceeding.

 Review hearings are usually set in order to track progress on various conditions of a sentence and to ensure compliance.